nikmorev/runner/readme.md

 // Call the method "executePipeline" to consequently execute your functions
 // Argument for the "executePipeline" - an array of items to execute [item1, itme2, ...]
 // execution item is an array too
-// execution item is [function to run, custom args as an array]
+// execution item is [function to run, custom args for the function as an array]
 // execution item example 1:
 //      [foo, ['hi', 'you']] => will be in runtime foo('hi', 'you')
 // execution item example 2: